Vihaan314/Cipherloom/README.md

 # Cipherloom
-Implementations of ciphers in python
+A collection of implementations and utilities of classical ciphers in python.
-Ciphers:
+Ciphers supported:
 * Caesar Cipher
 * ROT13 Cipher
 * Trithemius Cipher